Table of Contents

 What is the minimum level of inventory?

 This is the bare minimum units of any inventory product that must be in stores or warehouses at all times.
 If the stocks fall below the minimum level, it could cause backorders, split shipments, and stockouts.
-The minimum inventory level varies depending on your storage space, SKU count, inventory turnover, and more.
+The minimum inventory level varies depending on your storage space, SKU count, inventory turnover, days sales in inventory, and more.

 What is the maximum inventory level?